Sequencing - Work in Progress

 Kinetic Base Modification Detection

-The sequencing polymerase pauses or slows at modified bases (e.g., m6A, m4C) because the modified template base alters the enzyme kinetics.
-By analyzing the interpulse duration (IPD) — the time between successive fluorescent pulses — PacBio can detect base modifications directly from the sequencing data, without any chemical treatment.
-HiFi mode enables detection of m6A and CpG methylation (5mC) at single-molecule resolution with high confidence.
-This requires the kinetic information from multiple passes to distinguish modification-induced slowdowns from stochastic variation.
+The polymerase pauses or slows at modified bases (e.g., m6A, m4C) because the modified template alters enzyme kinetics.
+By analyzing interpulse duration (IPD) — the time between successive fluorescent pulses — PacBio detects base modifications directly from sequencing data without chemical treatment.
+HiFi mode enables m6A and CpG methylation (5mC) detection at single-molecule resolution with high confidence, requiring kinetic information from multiple passes to distinguish modification-induced slowdowns from stochastic variation.

-- HiFi accuracy: ≥Q30 median (99.9%), with many reads ≥Q40.
-The remaining errors are approximately evenly split between substitutions, insertions, and deletions with no strong sequence-context bias.
+HiFi accuracy = ≥Q30 median (99.9%), with many reads ≥Q40.
+Remaining errors are approximately evenly split among substitutions, insertions, and deletions with no strong sequence-context bias.
+CLR raw accuracy is ~Q10–Q15 (~85–90%); errors are heavily weighted toward indels.
+At ≥30× coverage, HiFi variant-calling accuracy rivals or exceeds short-read platforms for SNVs and structural variants.

 Roche Sequencing by Expansion (SBX)